sama1mansn/greenfield-docs/docs/api/sp-cli.md

 ---
-title: Command Line
+title: Storage Provider Command Line Interface
-dir:
-  order: 2
-order: 1
 ---

-# Command-Line Interface
+# Storage Provider Command Line Interface

 There is no set way to create a CLI, but Greenfield Storage Provider typically use the [urfave cli library v2](https://github.com/urfave/cli).
 Building a CLI with urfave cli entails defining commands, arguments, and flags.
 Commands understand the